PHSKC-APDE/rads/wiki/brfss_functions.md

 Creating Custom Weights” section below.

-Regardless of whether you use data.table or dplyr commands, you are strongly encouraged to create new variables as needed rather than overwriting and deleting existing ones.
+Regardless of whether you use data.table or dplyr commands, you are encouraged to create new variables as needed rather than overwriting and deleting existing ones.

 ## Modifying an [ImputationList](https://cran.r-project.org/web/packages/mitools/mitools.pdf)